tytydraco/yessleep/out/Something_is_changing_people_into_something_new_and_I_think_Im_next.md

 My desk phone lit up and shrieked as a call came in.
 I reached for the handset and sighed as I readied myself for my first call of the night.
 Domestic disturbance, car accident, or one of Gary’s veggie patch crazies.
 It was past two a.m., on a Saturday, and a hot September night at that.
 People got wild on nights like this.

-“Claysville Police, this is Officer Murphy.”

-“I uh, this is Jake Towner and, uh, I need help here, officer,” The voice gagged and retched on the phone before continuing.
-“I think he’s dead.
-But he’s not a man.
-I don’t know what this is.”

-I tensed.
-It was fifty-fifty.
-He was either drunk or crazy, or… this was a legitimate dead body discovery.

-“Let’s take it back a bit, sir, tell me what happened.”

-“I woke up just a few minutes ago to hear my chickens screaming outside, so I thought it was a possum or something.
-I grabbed my 12-gauge and boots to check it out.
-There was a man at the coop trying to get in.”

-Jake’s breath came across the phone in a ragged panting.

-“I saw his face and… his eyes….
-I shot him.
-I think he’s dead.”
-His voice whimpered like a fifty-year-old child.
-He sounded afraid.

-This had evolved into a shooting.
-Maybe even a homicide.

-“Where are you?”
-I asked.

-“Old Crawford Farm.
-He’s like a man, but he has machinery inside his body.”

-This call had been a hard read up until this point.
-Just another balls-to-the-wall lunatic, I thought.
-But I had to check it out.

-It would be safer to assume this guy was dangerous, rather than not.

-“Where’s the gun now?”

-“In my hand.”

-“I need you to place that gun on the ground, with the barrel facing away from you.
-Step away from it.
-You’ll need to keep your hands above your head when we arrive and make no sudden movements.
-Do you understand?”

-“Yes, sir.”

-“We’re on our way.
-Wait there.”

-I keyed up my radio.

-“I have a possible 131 at the Crawford farm.
-Requesting EMS and backup.
-I am heading there, expected ETA ten minutes.”
+It was a local farmer, and his voice cracked and broke as he told me that he shot something he thought was a man but wasn’t sure.

+After the call, I slid on my cap and ran to my cruiser.
+I should have tried the state police before going there.
+Everything could have been so different.

-This was standard operating procedure, but I knew that Claysville’s only other officer was at the other end of the county.
+I knew that Claysville’s only other officer was at the other end of the county.
 Probably facedown, drunk as a skunk at Tater’s bar.
-I was speaking to no one, and I would be alone until the ambulance arrived.
-With how far out the nearest hospital was, it would likely be at least an hour.

-I slid on my cap and ran to my cruiser.

-Long-reaching branches flew past the open windows of my car as I raced down a dark, winding back road.
-I glanced up at the full moon and shook my head while a bitter laugh escaped me.
-It was beaming down bright rays of lunar influence, and I wondered just how crazy it would get before the night was over.

-A cluster of old cars and trucks was piled up at the entrance of the long driveway that led back to the farm.
-It was fully blocked.
-I’d have to walk.
-The vehicles were stripped down to little more than bare frames.
-Only seats, glass, and empty cans remained.I tilted my head to my shoulder mic and opened the channel.

-“This is Officer Murphy.
-I have several vehicles blocking the entrance to the farm.
-I’m proceeding on foot; be advised that you’ll need to do the same.”

-They didn’t reply.
-I tried again.
-Nothing.
-I started my walk to the farm and heard the faint sputter of a small weed trimmer or chainsaw screaming in the night on some distant hill.

-A feeling of unease came over me as I realized that this was not a sound one typically hears at night.

 The old Crawford farm had one of those houses that almost everyone knew in Claysville.
 It’s where the R Farm Pumpkin Fest is held every year.
 It felt strange to be walking toward the barn where I had played as a child during school trips.
 That was before I started handling druggies, speeders, and dead bodies for a living.

 The last dying breath of summer heat floated in the air as I approached the two figures.
 One standing, the other lying face down in the dirt.
 My fingers traced the butt of my gun as I kept my eyes on who I assumed was Jake.
 His hands were firmly in his pockets.
 Exactly where they shouldn’t be.